maxxytjr/Customer-Segmentation/README.md

 ## Kaggle competition
   * Evaluate model on the dataset provided by Kaggle by predicting the probabilities of the target variable.
 The AUROC score was used as the scoring metric.

+# Summary of Results (Supervised Learning)
+  * Gradient Boosting Classifier determined to be the best model to use, based on its **cross-validation** score (0.98752).
+Random Forest Classifier came in very close (0.98749).
+However, Gradient Boosting Classifier took exceptionally long to train.
+  * AUROC score of **0.722** on split test set
+  * AUROC score of **0.79** on Kaggle test set

 # Libraries Required
   * Python 3
   * Scikit-Learn